 With the altered routine and too excited to sleep well, I was slightly disoriented the next morning despite two world-class lattes.
 At one point I decided to chance having an internet signal to check the weather forecast and be certain I packed appropriately.
 Surprised to see I had a strong signal, and I’ll admit I got side-tracked, I took a moment to scan my inbox.
 I began easing myself onto the chair – that wasn’t there.

 Assured no one witnessed my ridiculous landing, I was glad to know my floor was clean enough that my lovely skid was without any annoying dust/soot residue on the seat of my black jeans.
-I realized the level of pain in my posterior forecast a very clumsy, inelegant present me meeting the extended family.
+I realized the level of pain in my posterior forecast a very clumsy, inelegant present me to meet Kendra’s family.

-Forever the writer, I quickly began giggling over the scenario despite the agonizing bolts shooting from my nearly freezing fanny as I cautiously turned to lift myself from the floor.
+Forever the writer, I quickly began giggling over the scenario, despite the agonizing bolts shooting from my nearly freezing fanny.
+I cautiously turned to lift myself from the floor.